DD Free Dish

 DD Free Dish (formerly known as DD Direct Plus) is an Indian state-owned free-to-air satellite television provider owned and operated by Public Service Broadcaster Prasar Bharati.
 It was launched in December, 2004.
 In March 2022, It has a reach of over 43 million households which is more than 25% of the total TV households in the country.
 DD Free Dish earns by selling slots to private broadcasters through e-auction.

-Currently, DD Free Dish has 184 television channel slots, among which 95 are in MPEG-2 format and 91 in MPEG-4 format.
+Currently, DD Free Dish has 184 television channel slots, among which 94 are in MPEG-2 format and 69 are in MPEG-4 format.
 For classes 1 to 12, educational TV channels are run under PM e-Vidya program.

 Television channels

 Doordarshan

 TV channels owned by Prasar Bharati: